Ntezi/rate-limiter/README.md

 # Rate Limiter Service

-A Node.js and TypeScript implementation of a rate limiter middleware for Express applications.
-The rate limiting is achieved using a combination of the Sliding Window Log algorithm, API Quotas, and Adaptive Rate Limiting.
+The Rate Limiter Service is designed to limit the rate of incoming requests from clients, protecting your backend services from being overwhelmed by excessive traffic.
+It implements a combination of the Sliding Window Log algorithm, API quotas, and adaptive rate limiting strategies to provide fine-grained control over the request rate.

 ## Features

-- Sliding Window Log algorithm for rate limiting requests within the same time window
+### Sliding Window Log Algorithm

-- API Quotas for rate limiting requests on a per-month basis
+The Sliding Window Log algorithm allows you to limit requests per second, providing a smooth distribution of requests.
+It uses a time-based sliding window to track incoming requests and ensures that the allowed request rate is maintained within the specified time frame.

+### API Quotas

+API quotas enable you to assign each client a fixed number of requests per month.
+If a client exceeds their quota, their requests will be throttled until the quota resets at the beginning of the next month.
+This helps to prevent excessive usage of your API by individual clients.

-- Adaptive Rate Limiting for handling too many requests across the entire system
+### Adaptive Rate Limiting

+Adaptive rate limiting adjusts the rate limit based on factors such as server load or user behavior.
+This helps maintain system performance under high traffic conditions, dynamically adapting the allowed request rate as needed.

-- Soft and Hard throttling for more efficient and user-friendly rate limiting
+### Soft and Hard Throttling

+The service also supports soft and hard throttling:

+- Soft throttling: Clients are informed that they are approaching their rate limit, but their requests are still processed.
+This allows them to adjust their usage pattern before reaching the hard limit.
+- Hard throttling: Requests from clients that exceed their rate limit are blocked until the limit is reset or the client's behavior changes.

+## Implementation

+The Rate Limiter Service is implemented as a middleware for Node.js and TypeScript applications.
+It can be easily integrated into your existing API Gateway or used as a standalone service.

+To use the Rate Limiter Service, simply import the `RateLimiterMiddleware` class and add it to your application's middleware stack.
+You can configure the service using various options, such as the sliding window rate limit, API quota limit, and adaptive rate limit threshold and multiplier.

+For detailed usage instructions and example code, please refer to the [Usage](#usage) section below.

 ## Installation